simonmichael/hledger/doc/SPEC-lots.md

 AVERAGE (weighted average cost basis), and SPECID (explicit selection via lot selector).
 All methods are per-account: they only consider lots within the posting's account.

+Global validation variants: FIFOALL, LIFOALL, HIFOALL, AVERAGEALL.
+These select per-account like the base methods, but validate that the selected lots would also be chosen first if all accounts' lots were considered together.
+If not, an error is raised showing which lots on other accounts have higher priority.
+AVERAGEALL additionally computes the weighted average cost across the global pool (all accounts), not just the posting's account.

 AVERAGE uses FIFO consumption order for bookkeeping, but applies the pool's weighted average per-unit cost as the disposal cost basis.
 The method is configurable per account and per commodity via the `lots:` tag,